AlvinPix/AlvinPix/README.md

 - 📫 How to reach me: [Facebook](https://facebook.com/alvin.gonzalez.12139) [Instagram](https://instagram.com/alvinpx_271) [Tiktok](https://tiktok.com/@alvinpix) [Youtube](https://youtube.com/@AlvinPix)
 - 🤔 Explore new vulnerabilities and develop software fixes
 - ☕ If you like what I do, don't hesitate to help by donating a [coffee](https://buymeacoffee.com/alvinpix).
-- 🏆 Reach 100 stars in my git

 ## 🛠  Tech Stack